xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

 * track your emotions when you had a successful tournament
 * track your spirutual, physical state
 * do swings in front of the mirror
+* grip pressure 3-4 on the scale 1-10

 # Tips nr.
 21